-There are not any relevant international standards for processing aids and amending the Code to update and improve Standard 1.3.3 - Processing Aids is unlikely to have a significant effect on international trade.
-This issue has been fully considered at Draft Assessment and confirms this earlier conclusion.
+There are not any relevant international (Codex) standards for processing aids and amending the Code to update and improve Standard 1.3.3 - Processing Aids is unlikely to have a significant effect on international trade.
+This issue has been fully considered at Final Assessment and confirms the conclusion drawn at Draft Assessment.